stwklu/CMPUT366/assignment6/part2/README.md

 # Main Readme
 ## How to Run
 `python random_walk_exp.py`
+## Random Walk Environment (Part 1)
+Part 1 is accomplished in `random_walk_env.py`
-## Requested Plot (Part 3)
+## Three Agents (Part 2)
-Look at `random_walk.png` for the requested graph that makes up Part 3 of the assignment.
-RMSE is calculated in `random_walk_exp.py`.
+The three requested agents can be found in:
+* `tabular_agent.py`
+* `tile_coding_agent.py`
+* `aggregation_agent.py`
-## State Aggregation Info and Explanations
+### State Aggregation Info and Explanations
 While the assignment suggests using alpha = 0.1, I found the resulting error graph to be quite erratic, bumpy, high variability.
 Further, the result was an aggressive drop between states 0-50.
 When comparing this to Figure 9.10 in the text, I experimented with lowering alpha.
 With alpha = 0.01, the resulting graph is much smoother and more closely resembles that in the textbook.
 The sacrifice is the quick reduction in RMSE.
 A quick 5 run, 3000 episode averaged graph is available as `random_walk01.png`.

 Further, I implemented state aggregation both in a "manual" sense (see `old_aggregation_agent.py`) by mapping state to one of ten indices, similar to the tabular case.
 I found this to be very noisy when graphing.
 Instead, the `aggregation_agent.py` uses `tiles3.py` with one tiling layer and achieves superior results.
 The main graph `random_walk.png` uses this method.

+## Requested Plot (Part 3)
+Look at `random_walk.png` for the requested graph that covers Part 3 and the bonus plotting requirements.
+For the sake of completeness, the three agent only graph (as requested in Part 3) without the bonus can be found at `random_walk_no_bonus.png`.
+RMSE is calculated in `random_walk_exp.py`.
+All graphs mentioned here (ie, the required graphs) are 5000 episodes long, and averaged over 10 runs.
+Other non-required graphs usually note reduced run numbers to save on compute time as they are simply assisting in a demo.
 ## Miscellaneous
 * The random seed is controlled as requested.
 See `random_walk_exp.py`.
-The same run #1 in any agent will have the same seed set.
+The same run number in any agent will have the same seed set at its start.
 * I use `rndmwalk_policy_evaluation.py` to get my true values for calculating RMSE.
 These are saved to `TrueValueFunction.npy`.
 If that file is deleted, the experiment will regenerate the true values, so long as the `rndmwalk_policy_evaluation.py` file is available.
 All are included in my upload.

-# Polynomials
+# Polynomials (Bonus)
 ## Deciding on level of polynomial/exponent

 All agents used alpha = 0.001 for now.
 The agent name refers to the maximum exponent computed.
 For example, `polynomial3_agent` uses the feature vector (s^0, s^1, s^2, s^3) where s is the state input divided by 1000.
 The source code to rerun these experiments is included.
 Modify the agents around line 22 to be ran in `random_walk_exp.py` and then run `python random_walk_exp.py`.
 The resulting graph (`polynomial.png`) reveals that only considering (s^0, s^1) performs noticeable worse than the higher dimension polynomial implementations.
 As the polynomial order increases (EG `polynomial4`), RMSE drops faster initially (see around 1000 episodes) but by 5000 episodes, `polynomial2` has the lowest error and the higher the polynomial, the more error. ie, higher polynomials learn quicker initially but underperform given extra time.
 Therefore, I will be selecting `polynomial2_agent` to be the basis of my alpha tuning in the next experiment.